 With Merck’s COVID Antiviral Announcement, Can the Pharma Pipeline Build Treatment Momentum?

-At the start of the month, pharmaceutical company Merck dropped big news: it has developed a COVID antiviral drug that would cut hospitalization and mortality risks by 50%.
-In the drug’s study, patients taking the placebo pill saw 14% hospitalization rate and eight deaths, the trial group with Merck’s drug had only 7% hospitalized, and zero deaths.
+At the start of the month, pharmaceutical company Merck dropped big news: It has developed a COVID antiviral drug that would cut hospitalization and mortality risks by 50%.
+In the drug’s study, patients taking the placebo pill saw 14% hospitalization rate and eight deaths, while the trial group with Merck’s drug had only 7% hospitalized and zero deaths.